-The benefits of fish oil for heart health
+7 benefits of fish oil

 People from countries with diets rich in omega-3 foods including fish and seafood - such as Japan and Greenland - show a lower risk of heart disease than Western countries such as the US and the UK where less is typically eaten.
 What's more, the UK NHS acknowledges the beneficial effect of the long chain omega 3 fats (EPA and DHA) on maintaining a healthy heart.

 But what about fish oil supplements?
-A series of recent studies have called into question their heart-protecting qualities, including a major review of randomised studies in 2018 which showed omega 3 supplements had little or no effect on the risks of experiencing heart disease, stroke or death.
+A series of recent studies have called into question their heart-protecting qualities, including a major review of randomized studies in 2018 which showed omega 3 supplements had little or no effect on the risks of experiencing heart disease, stroke or death.

 But the story doesn’t end there.
 In 2019, another large study was published showing that taking a high dose supplement of pure EPA could reduce heart attacks, strokes and cardiac deaths in a high-risk population by over 25%.
 So where does that leave us?
 Dr Alex Richardson, a passionate advocate of the benefits of fish oil for health, says: “There is solid scientific evidence that the omega 3 from fish oils - DHA and EPA, and especially EPA - is beneficial for a healthy heart.